 Identifying development challenges before they turn into problems is the ideal scenario.
 Prototyping offers a low risk, cost-effective way to examine potential difficulties before they even have a chance to develop.

 Imagine you are building your first home.
-You’ve submitted housing requirements to the construction company and specify that your house needs three bedrooms, two baths, a kitchen, and living room.
+You’ve submitted housing requirements to the construction company and specify that your house needs three bedrooms, two baths, a kitchen, and a living room.
 It’s a pretty straight forward request.
 After all, this company builds houses every day.
 It shouldn’t be a difficult task at all.

 When finished, you realize it’s not what you were expecting.
-Sure, it has the three bedrooms, two baths, a kitchen, and living room, but it is far too small, hard to maneuver though, and it’s painted pink.
+Sure, it has three bedrooms, two baths, a kitchen, and a living room, but it is far too small, hard to maneuver though, and it’s painted pink.
 Plus, where was the dining room!?
 How could you forget to mention the dining room in your requirements document?
 And how could the construction company not know to just add it in the first place?

 Much like building a house, while there are many generalities in software development, each individual piece of software is unique.
 Every application is filled with very specific and oftentimes very subjective points of functionality.
-Creating a blueprint from a set of requirements is not only key to fleshing out ideas, but it gives you a way to show a development team exactly what it is you want and how you want it.
+Creating a blueprint from a set of requirements is not the only key to fleshing out ideas, but it gives you a way to show a development team exactly what it is you want and how you want it.